Chrvasq/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+A. .forEach will call a callback function on every item in the array but won’t return anything. .map will also call a function on every item in the array but returns a new array of the same size.

 2. What is the difference between a function and a method?

+A. A function is a piece of code that is called by name (e.g. someFunction()).
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+A method is a piece of code that is called by a name that is associated with an object (e.g. someObject.someFunction()).

 3. What is closure?

+A. A closure is the combination of a function enclosed with references to its surrounding state (the lexical environment).
+A closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+A. 1.
+Window/Global Object Binding - This is the default binding of `this`.
+In this setting, this would refer to the window in a browser or global/console in node.
+   2. Implicit Binding - The object preceding the dot notation is what `this` will be bound to.
+   3. Explicit Binding - Forces a function call to use a particular object for `this` binding.
+This is done by using functions such as call, apply, and bind.
+Call and apply both pass the object as an argument in slightly different ways.
+Apply passes the object in and any arguments in as an array.
+Bind creates a copy of the function as a new function and sets `this` to the object passed in as an argument.
+   4. New Binding - This binding occurs when calling the function with the `new` operator.
+This creates a new empty object that inherits the prototype of the function.
+Properties and methods are added to the object referenced by `this` and the newly created object referenced by `this` is returned implicitly unless another object is returned explicitly.

 5. Why do we need super() in an extended class?

+A. The super keyword is used to call the object’s parent constructor to extend the parent class to the child class.

 ## Project Set up